particle-iot/docs/src/content/support/support-and-fulfillment/shipping.md

 ### Any Other Questions

-If you have any additional questions that aren’t answered here, please let us know at our [Support Portal](https://support.particle.io).
+If you have any additional questions that aren’t answered here, please let us know at our [support portal](https://support.particle.io).